-I started as a Service Desk Analyst, I was then promoted to Service Desk Lead and then to Service Desk Team Leader.
-I manage a team who look after customers once they have gone live, helping solve issues and answer queries about our products.
+My first role at Liquidlogic was Service Desk Analyst, I was then promoted to Service Desk Lead and then to Service Desk Team Leader.
+I managed a team who look after customers once they have gone live, helping solve issues and answer queries about our products.
+Since then, I have moved on to Technical Product Specialist, a new role where I am able to work across the entire Liquidlogic product range and bring to life new tools to support customers.
 Every day is different and it can also be an incredibly fast-paced environment, so it can be challenging but also very rewarding.

 I enjoy working for Liquidlogic, the people are great.
 There are lots of positive attitudes and everyone pitches in together.
 There is always someone happy to help when you need it.
 Social Care is incredibly important and I am happy to be working for a company which leads in providing the software for this to work effectively.